TORQUE TENSION TESTING

-By testing in a load cell constructed specifically for fastener testing, the relationship between input torque and induced tension can be determined, and from this data the Nut Factor (also sometimes referred to as K factor) or coefficient of friction (μ or COF) can be calculated.
-This test is commonly used to evaluate the effect of alternative fastener finishes, lubricants or to test the impact of re-sourcing fasteners.
-By controlling bearing materials, this test is also used as a substitute for in-joint torque-tension testing where fastener access, joint configuration or part availability prevent use of ultrasonics.
+The relationship between the input torque and induced tension can be determined and the Nut Factor (also sometimes referred to as K factor) or the coefficient of friction (μ or COF) can be calculated by testing in a load cell specifically designed for fastener testing.
+This test is commonly used to evaluate the effect of alternative fastener finishes, lubricants or to test the impact of re-sourcing fasteners by controlling bearing materials, this test is also used as a substitute for in-joint torque-tension tests where fastener access, joint configuration, or part availability prevent the use of ultrasonics.

-A quick internet search will yield K factors and coefficients of friction for many common fastener finishes, but don’t be misled!
-Each of these can vary significantly and are best derived through testing.
-The team at Peak are experts at the torque-tension testing techniques required to derive these values, including the ISO 16047 test specification.
+Although a quick internet search will provide K factors and coefficients of friction for many common fastener finishes, each of these can vary significantly and is best derived through testing.
+The team members at Peak are experts at the torque-tension testing techniques required to derive these values, including the ISO 16047 test specification.

-Need K factor, nut factor, or coefficient of friction data?
-Don’t guess, give the experts at Peak a call for torque-tension testing!
+Need K factor, nut factor, or the coefficient of friction data?
+Do not guess, contact the experts at Peak for torque-tension testing!